Is GStreamer a media player?

 There are also historical reasons: When GStreamer was started, C++ and free and open source C++ compilers were not as stable and mature as they are today, and there was the desire to provide a certain degree of API and ABI stability.

-So, in closing, we like C. If you don't, that's fine; if you still want to help out on GStreamer, we always need more language binding people.
-And if not, don't bother us; we're working :-)
+In closing, we like C. If you don't, that's fine; if you still want to help out on GStreamer, we always need more language binding people.
+If not, don't bother us; we're working :-)

 What kind of applications have been written in GStreamer?